Brightshore/brightshore-map/README.md

 # README

+# Terminal Update

+With Brightshore no longer under the aegis of the original developers of this tool, this repository is now in read-only, and mostly kept here for historical purposes.

 ## What is this?

 This is meant to make our world of Brightshore have a map to better interact with for players and GMs alike.
 This is maintained here before deployment.
 Although it's an open-source project based on [Leaflet](https://github.com/Leaflet/Leaflet), this project is a custom operation for I'm Board Games in Middleton, WI